MajorArchitect/TTH/README.md

 # TTH
 A small command-line tool for converting text files into HTML documents

-Current Features
+Current Features:

-  Creates h1 tag with first line of text
+  Creates h1 tag with first line of text.<br>
   Creates br and p tags for 1 and 2 consecutive newlines respectively

-Planned Features
+Planned Features:

-  Add support for more kinds of tags
+  Add support for more kinds of tags.<br>
-  Add support for Windows(CRLF) and Mac(CR) newline formats
+  Add support for Windows(CRLF) and Mac(CR) newline formats.